What this resource is all about

 Setting up a new assignment

-As mentioned above you should start by giving your assignment a name.
-At the top of the properties tab, you are also able to provide some instructions to students.
-If you have instructions in a PDF or Word document, you can also add an attachment via the 'Add Attachment' drop-down menu.
-Additionally, you could opt to record audio instructions via the 'Record Audio' button or a video via the 'Record Video' button.
-(Figure 4)
+If you have instructions in a PDF or Word document, you can also add an attachment via the 'File Upload' button at the foot of this screen.
+Additionally, you could opt to record audio instructions via the 'Record Audio' button or a video via the 'Record Video' button (Figure 4).

 Assignment Type | Here you can choose whether the assignment will be an individual assignment or a group assignment.
 Individual assignments are visible to all students in the module.
 If you have set up groups, though, you can make an assignment available to a group only. |